-5 Typical Reasons of Engine Overheating
+5 Typical Causes of Engine Overheating

 Engine overheating could be the possible consequences of several problems including a blocked radiator, cracked cooling system, botched water pump, or a bad thermostat.
 Most car engines operate between 195°F and 220°F range.
 Any defect with these components can cause this temperature to rise beyond the normal level, leading to the overheating of your car.
+So in this blog, we will show you about common causes of engine overheating, engine overheating consequences, what happens when an engine overheating and how to deal with them.
+Let’s check it out!

-The Typical Reasons of Engine Overheating
+The Typical Causes Of Engine Overheating

 It must be annoying when you are driving to catch an urgent meeting but suddenly steam starts spewing from under the hood, and you have to pull over somewhere.
 What is more terrifying is the possibility of an expensive fix because overheating could be extremely damaging for various parts in your car.
 Let’s find out some causes of the engine overheating:

-1. A Leak in the Cooling System
+1. A Leak In The Cooling System

 2. Condensed Coolant